danielhpavey/exeter-tiny-house/posts/pages/contact.md

 ---
 title: 'Contact Us'
 metaTitle: 'Welcome to the Exeter Tiny House Community'
-metaDesc: 'Welcome to the Exeter Tiny House Community'
+metaDesc: "Welcome to the Exeter Tiny House Community.
+We'd love to hear from you - if you have any questions or are interested in joining us to make this happen!"
-socialImage: images/22-09-2021.jpg
+socialImage: tudor-tiny-house.jpg
 date: '2021-09-22'
 tags:
   - pages